 I am having a hard time getting pregnant.
 What tests do I need?

 The basic test for infertility is measurement of progesterone to check that ovulation is occurring.
 Other tests for infertility include FSH and LH and oestrogen to assess your reproductive hormone levels.
 A post-sexual intercourse test may be done where the cervical mucous is examined 2-8 hours after intercourse to check if the sperm are surviving in it.
 A hysterosalpingogram (image of fallopian tubes) may be done to see whether your fallopian tubes are blocked.
 Your partner may be asked to give a specimen of semen for analysis.

 I am a young woman, but now I am growing facial hair and still have no regular period.
 What’s wrong with me?

 You may have polycystic ovary syndrome (PCOS), a hormonal problem seen in 7-10% of women and a major cause of infertility.
 With this condition, ovaries may become larger because of cysts that form in them.
-Women with PCOS also may have high levels of testosterone and do not ovulate normally.
+Women with PCOS also may have high levels of testosterone often together with a high ratio of LH to FSH and do not ovulate normally.
 A combination of medications and hormone therapy may help your symptoms.

 Why would a man need a test for female hormones?